Step 1 - Get A Quote

 • Illegal parking, abandonment, or obstruction

-Does Standard Car Insurance Cover Impound Retrieval?
+❓ Does Standard Car Insurance Cover Impound Retrieval?

 Short answer: Nope.

-What Is Impound Vehicle Insurance?
+🚘 What Is Impound Vehicle Insurance?

-How Much Does It Cost to Retrieve a Car from an Impound in the UK?
+💷 How Much Does It Cost to Retrieve a Car from an Impound in the UK?

-• Impound release fine: Usually between £100 and £200 if you pay within 24 hours
+• Impound release fee: Often between £100 and £200 if paid within 24 hours

-How to Retrieve Your Vehicle from an Impound
+🧾 How to Retrieve Your Vehicle from an Impound

-Proof of valid insurance (hello, impound insurance!)
+Proof of valid impound insurance

-Vehicle logbook (V5C) & valid MOT certificate
+Vehicle logbook (V5C) and a valid MOT

 Proof of valid insurance